Kampong Cham Programme Unit

 Kampong Cham is the most populated province of Cambodia.
-It is located in the southeastern part of the kingdom.
+It is located in the southeastern part of the Kingdom.
 The Mekong River, which runs through the centre of the province, causes frequent floods.
-More than 82% of the population are farmers who depend entirely on crops, such as cassava, soya bean, cashew, tobacco, pineapple and rubber.
-Some 37% of residents live on less than half a US dollar per day (2004).
+More than 80% of the population are farmers who depend entirely on crops, such as cassava, soya bean, cashew, tobacco, pineapple and rubber.
+Some 20.57 % of residents live on less than half a dollar per day (2012)*.

 Accessible quality education

-Plan Cambodia helps communities supplement the Cambodian system with pre-school learning for small children, remedial education for slow learners, scholarships for poor students and non-formal education such as village classes in remote areas.
-These activities are designed to be as child-friendly as possible.
+Plan Cambodia helps communities supplement the Cambodian system with pre-school learning for small children, remedial education for slow learners, scholarships for poverty-affected students and non-formal education (like village classes) in remote areas.

-Childhood illnesses are targeted through both prevention and treatment.
-These activities are leading to more cooperation and communication between the recipients and providers of health services.
+Childhood illnesses and malnutrition are targeted through both prevention and treatment.
+These activities are leading to more cooperation and communication between the recipients and health service providers.

-We reduce corporal punishment in schools, improve awareness of child rights and introduce alternative disciplinary methods by teachers and parents.
-Plan supports, creates and strengthens forums for children to express concerns on issues affecting their lives and allows them to make recommendations to decision-making bodies.
+We reduce corporal punishment in schools, improve awareness of child rights and introduce alternative disciplinary methods for teachers and parents.
+Plan Cambodia supports, creates and strengthens forums for children to express concerns on issues affecting their lives and to make recommendations to decision-making bodies.

-Plan Cambodia promotes sanitation awareness among government officials and local authorities and organises events to raise public awareness of sanitation.
+Plan Cambodia promotes sanitation and hygiene awareness among government officials and local authorities and organises events to raise public awareness of related issues.
 We aim to increase the use of household latrines and reinforce personal hygiene, such as hand washing, to prevent the spread of disease.
 Our wells, equipped with child-friendly pumps, bring safe drinking water to village residences and schools.

 Child-centred disaster resilience

-We empower children and adults to develop disaster response plans for their communities and advocate for them to be included in their commune development plans.
+We empower children and adults to develop disaster response plans for their communities and advocate for them to be included in their community development plans.